top of page

 Benefits:

-• Intensive overnight repair
+• Intensive overnight hydration support

 • Helps relieve tight, flaky skin